UWICompSociety/uwicompsociety-android/README.md

 The Computing Society App for android is a companion project of the Computing Society website and will support/mirror many of the same features.
 In light of this, the aim of the app is also to give a convenient outside view of the work of the Society as well as the people responsible.

+## Feature Set

+The app will support the following feature set, which is subject to change

+* <b>Create user profile</b> <br/>
+  A potential user should be able to sign up to become a member of the computing society. <br/> Signing up is done using student ID number, username, email address, password

+* <b>Log in</b><br/>
+  General id number + password combination login

+* <b>Search</b><br/>
+  The app shall allow a user to search for another user by ID number or username and view their user profile

+* <b>Discussion forum</b><br/>
+  A reflection of the web based discussion forum on the Society website.<br/>
+  Users shall be able to create discussion threads and make replies.

+* <b>Blog creation</b><br/>
+  A user shall be able to create a blog to feature a topic which they care to share

+* <b>Project display</b><br/>
+  A showy display of the projects completed by the Computing Society and their details

+* <b>News feed</b><br/>
+  A chronological feed of Computing Society announcements

+* <b>Subscribe to mailing list</b><br/>
+  A simple setting allowing a user to opt in and out of receiving emails

 ## Contributions

 To contribute to this project, you will need to do the following: